AgentMC/Sao20/Translate/En/Part3.md

 This was also true, come to think of it.

-Asuna took risk and used Past Reflection art to find out both "how" and "why" the criminal killed the old Yazen.
+*Asuna took risk and used Past Reflection art to find out both "how" and "why" the criminal killed the old Yazen.
 Still the motif remains unclear, but the method has been discovered.
 There was no trick used but rather just a stab with a dagger.
-In other words, ............
+In other words,............*

 "The culprit is not bound by the Taboo Index......."